About this Course

 Students will acquire the skills needed to install and support one or more distributions of the Linux operating system and learn information and skills that will be helpful as you prepare for CompTIA® Linux+™ Powered by LPI exams.

-2KO Africa presents computer classes across Africa, and is a leading supplier of internationally-accesible, online computer training.
+2KO International (Coalition Trading) offers computer training throughout Africa, and is a leading supplier of IT certification and online IT courses.

 This course is intended for entry-level computer support professionals with basic knowledge of computer hardware, software, and operating systems, who wish to increase their knowledge and understanding of Linux concepts and skills to prepare for a career in Linux support or administration, or to prepare for CompTIA® Linux+™ Powered by LPI exams (Exam Codes: LX0–101 and LX0–102).
 A typical student in the CompTIA® Linux+™ Certification course should have at least 6 to 12 months of Linux experience.

 • Function of the Linux kernel and its associated features.

 • Steps and associated tasks involved in preparing for Linux kernel installation.